VasilKalchev/LiquidMenu/README.md

 ```
 The `number` specifies which one of the attached functions should be called.

-> Conceptionally similar functions should be attached under the same number to the different *lines*.
+> Conceptually similar functions should be attached under the same number to the different *lines*.
 For example if we are printing the state of four LEDs.
 Each LEDis instantiated in a `LiquidLine` object with their name and their state.
 The functions used to turn them on can be attached under number *1* and the functions for turning them off - under number *2*.
 Then if we have 3 buttons, one can be used to switch the focus, the second (say 'UP') button can be used to call function *1* and the third (say 'DOWN') button can be used to call function *2*.

 ### Basic example
 ```c++